breatheco-de/content/src/content/how-to/how-to-update-python-in-terminal.md

 python3 --version
 ```

-Hope you enjoy the reading and keep on the Geek side
+You can check this article to learn [how to update python versions](https://4geeks.com/how-to/how-to-update-python-version) for different operative systems.
+Hope you enjoy the reading and keep on the Geek side.